Unlike other data types we've seen so far, we can't compare two arrays by using the

 ===), strings and numbers are different - as well they should be.

 As with many things in computer programming, we've found a fairly effective solution that doesn't work all of the time.
-As a developer, a big part of your job will be to find things that work - but also to understand the little ways and circumstances where things don't work.
+As a developer, a big part of your job is to find things that work - but also to understand the little ways and circumstances where things don't work.

 Suppose we have an array that we want to keep in its original form.
 We also need to manipulate this array in some way.
 We might have one variable hold the original array and another variable with a copy of the same array that we can change.